douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 the level, they discover an elevator that takes them up to another, smaller level.
 The first part of this level is a maze with roombas lurking around.
 The second part is a minefield of roombas, and the last part is also a minefield, but with the roombas being the charging type and them also being located between 4 mirrors.
-Upon clearing these obstacles, the player falls down a glass chute into the level finish are that they could not reach at the start.
+Upon clearing these obstacles, the player falls down a glass chute into the level finish area that they could not reach at the start.

 Known Bugs:
+- No known bugs.

 Team Contributions: